Monitor specific strings in CloudWatch Logs!

 *Test method

-2.Create a log that matches the filter pattern in [Log event messages] and click [Test pattern]
+2. Create a log that matches the filter pattern in [Log event message] and click [Test pattern]

-3. Once the test results are reflected, the process is complete.
+3. Once the test results are reflected, the process is complete

-④-④: Fill in the information below.
+④-④: Fill in the following information

-● Filter name: The name of the filter itself
+● Filter Name: The name of the filter itself

-● Metric name: The name of the metric created under the specified namespace
+● Metric Name: The name of the metric created under the specified namespace

-● Metric value: The name of the metric that will be published as a metric Numeric value
+● Metric Value: The numerical value when published as a metric

 ④-⑤: If there are no problems, click [Create Metric Filter]

-④-⑥: Completed when created as shown below
+④-⑥: Complete once created as shown below

 ⑤ Set up SNS

-⑤-①: Click [Create topic] in SNS > Topic
+⑤-①: Click [Create Topic] in SNS > Topics

-⑤-②: Set the following information and click [Create topic]
+⑤-②: Set the following information and click [Create Topic]

 ● Type: Standard